Newport Folk Festival: Revival of Mississippi John Hurt

 In 1928, Mississippi John Hurt, a self-taught amateur musician and farmer, recorded 13 songs for Okeh Records which failed to achieve commercial success.
 Believing his musical career to be over, Hurt continued farming, apparently thinking little of his brief recording gig.

 Post WWII, few records cut by southern musicians in the 1920s were commercially available.
 Hurt's records were particularly rare, since few had been manufactured in the first place.
-But Harry Smith, a member of a tiny subculture of obsessive, cranky collectors, put two John Hurt cuts on his influential 1952 Anthology of American Folk Music, prompting many blues hobbyists to begin searching for him.
+But Harry Smith, a member of a tiny subculture of obsessive, cranky collectors, put two John Hurt cuts on his influential 1952 Anthology of American Folk Music prompting many blues hobbyists to begin searching for him.
 In 1963, Tom Hoskins and Mike Stewart acquired a tape of Hurt's Avalon Blues through their informal network of tape traders.
 Hurt had recorded Avalon Blues at the end of a week-long stay in New York that spanned Christmas 1928.
 Apparently homesick in the big city, Hurt included a line about his home in Avalon being always on his mind.

 Hoskins and Stewart were able to locate Avalon and track Hurt down.
-After asking Hurt to perform, to ensure he was actually who he claimed to be, Hoskins convinced Hurt to move to Washington D.C. and embark on a national tour.
+After asking Hurt to perform, to ensure he was actually who he claimed to be, Hoskins convinced Hurt to move to Washington, D.C., and embark on a national tour.

-The tour culminated on Saturday evening of the 1963 Newport Folk Festival, when Mississippi John Hurt performed alongside Brownie McGhee, Sonny Terry and John Lee Hooker for a blues workshop at the Newport Casino.
+The tour culminated on Saturday evening of the 1963 Newport Folk Festival, when Mississippi John Hurt performed alongside Brownie McGhee, Sonny Terry, and John Lee Hooker for a blues workshop at the Newport Casino.
 The performance is considered to be a seminal moment for the folk revival and caused Hurt to rise to fame.
-He performed extensively at colleges, concert halls, and coffeehouses and appeared on The Tonight Show Starring Johnny Carson.
+He performed extensively at colleges, concert halls, and coffeehouses and appeared on The Tonight Show Starring Johnny Carson, on Pete Seeger's public TV show Rainbow Quest, and had a write up in Time magazine.